Ford Falcon (XD): Overview

-Stylistically, the XD was strongly influenced by the European Ford Granada Mark II of 1977.
-The only common components shared between the Granada and the Falcon however were the headlights.
+Stylistically, the XD was strongly influenced by the European Ford Granada Mark II of 1977, and the two cars are often mistaken to be related, but the only common components shared between the Granada and the Falcon however were the headlights.
 The one-piece lift-up tailgate for the Falcon station wagon, the first seen on a locally-developed station wagon, was taken directly from the American Ford Fairmont.
 Unlike its predecessor, the XD range did not include a 2-door Hardtop model.

 The base engine offered in the XD range was a 3.3-litre six cylinder engine.
 Other choices were a 250 cuin six cylinder, a 302 cuin "Cleveland" eight cylinder and a 351 cuin "Cleveland" eight cylinder engine.
 Transmissions available were a three speed column shift manual for six cylinder versions, the popular four speed manual floor shift, and the most popular transmission choice, the three speed automatic with the selector lever located either on the steering column or the floor.
 All engines were carburetted.
 Fuel injection had been considered for the XD but was ruled out on grounds of cost, eventually debuting in the successor XE Falcon.

 In 1981, 250 were imported into Trinidad and Tobago by the country's largest Ford dealer.

 A total of 197,293 XD Falcons were built prior to the XD being replaced by the XE in March 1982.